mansuf/mangadex-downloader/docs/cli_usage.md

 ```
 ````

-By default, mangadex-downloader will detect MangaDex url type.
+By default, mangadex-downloader will auto detect MangaDex url type.
 If it's valid manga url it will download manga, if it's valid chapter url it will download chapter, etc. However, if you want to skip checking url type or having a weird issue (ex: the provided url are manga type, but when downloaded it become chapter or list), you can use `--type` option with valid url type.

 For example: